 Well they found their beautiful Federation Home in Mudgeeraba at the back of the Gold Coast.
 This was the beginning of another adventure; setting up clinic and a health retreat as well as learning how to get a garden going in a sub-tropical climate!
 After surviving drought, heavy rainfall, landslides and bush-fires they eventually got everything in place.
 Peter installed many rain water tanks and set up irrigation systems throughout the property as well as tracks into the bush on their 12 acre playground.

-They grow organic vegetables in raised beds with shade from the hot Queensland sun and have planted hundreds of fruit trees.
-Healthy happy chickens have the whole bush to scratch in protected by Peter Pan the good natured Rhode Island Red Rooster.
+They have 9 organic raised bed vegetables gardens and have planted almost one hundred sub-tropical fruit trees.
+Healthy happy chickens have garden and bush to scratch in and find their natural food.
 They look down onto magnificent views of the ocean to the east from Byron Bay to Stradbroke Island and more views to the west over the Lamington National Park, from Binna Burra, Tamborine Mountain to the waterfalls of Springbrook.
+Patricia graduated with a Diploma of ‘Whole Food Nutrition’ in 2002 and assists husband Peter in clinic and patient Education.
+In the same year Patricia also became a ‘published author’ with the launch of the Australian Best Seller, ‘Glow With Health’ which still is a ‘Best seller’ in their thriving clinical practice.

 Last but in no way least Peter and Patricia are accompanied by their very faithful companion Sunny, their Blue Heeler Cattle Dog.